-enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. classofservice dotlp-mapping 0 2 Assigning a VLAN priority of 0 to traffic class 2. classofservice dot1p-mapping 1 2 Assigning a VLAN priority of 1 to traffic class 2. exit Change to the Privileged EXEC mode. show classofservice dot1p-mapping Display the assignment.
+To change to the Privileged EXEC mode.

+To change to the Configuration mode.

+To assign a VLAN priority of 0 to traffic class 2.

+To assign a VLAN priority of 1 to traffic class 2.

+To change to the Privileged EXEC mode.

+To display the assignment.